Dance, smile and get in shape without leaving home!Go to or tell

 2.5.
 Mental and emotional well-being

-• Release of endorphinsDancing releases “happiness hormones,” reducing stress, anxiety, and mild symptoms of depression.
+Release of endorphins: Dancing releases the “hormones of happiness”, reducing stress, anxiety and mild symptoms of depression.

 2.6.
 Socialization and motivation

-• Even if you train at home, Zumba connects with virtual communities, online challenges, and live broadcasts that maintain motivation and a sense of belonging.
+Even if you train at home, Zumba connects with virtual communities, online challenges and live broadcasts that maintain motivation and a sense of belonging.

-3. “Dance Fitness with Jessica”: Your Zumba studio in your pocket
+3. “Dance Fitness with Jessica”: your Zumba studio in your pocket

 3.1.
-Customized training plans
+Personalized training plans

-• Initial evaluationAn interactive questionnaire defines your fitness level, experience with Zumba, and goals (weight loss, toning, fun).
+Initial evaluation: An interactive quiz defines your fitness level, Zumba experience, and goals (weight loss, toning, fun).

-• Extensive libraryMore than 200 Zumba classes, from 15-minute sessions to 60-minute marathons, with styles including salsa, reggaeton, cumbia, and merengue.
+Extensive library: More than 200 Zumba classes, from 15-minute sessions to 60-minute marathons, with styles including salsa, reggaeton, cumbia and merengue.

 3.3.
-Live workouts and community
+Live and community training

-• Forums and chats: Share your achievements, upload videos of your practice, and receive advice from other users around the world.
+Forums and chats: Share your achievements, upload videos of your practice and receive advice from other users around the world.

 3.4.
 Gamification and achievements

-• Global ranking: Compare your performance with that of other users and participate in monthly competitions.
+Global ranking: Compare your performance with that of other users and participate in monthly competitions.

 3.5.
-Tracking health metrics
+Monitoring health metrics

 3.6.
 Accessibility features

-• Low impact modes: Classes adapted for people with injuries or mobility limitations.
+Low impact modes: Classes adapted for people with injuries or mobility limitations.

 4. How to start your Zumba routine at home